sverweij/dependency-cruiser/doc/faq.md

 - if you're running dependency-cruiser as a local (development-) dependency, install the necessary transpilers there.

-For some types of typescript dependencies you need to flip a switch, which is what the next question is about:
+For some types of TypeScript dependencies you need to flip a switch, which is what the next question is about:

-### Q: Some Typescript dependencies I'd expect don't show up.
+### Q: Some TypeScript dependencies I'd expect don't show up.
 What gives?
 **A**: Put `"tsPreCompilationDeps" : true` in the `options` section of your dependency-cruiser configuration (`.dependency-cruiser.json` or `.dependency-cruiser.js`) or use `--ts-pre-compilation-deps` on the command line.

-By default dependency-cruiser only takes post-compilation dependencies into account; dependencies between typescript modules that exist after compilation to javascript.
+By default dependency-cruiser only takes post-compilation dependencies into account; dependencies between TypeScript modules that exist after compilation to javascript.
 Two types of dependencies do not fall into this category
 - imports that aren't used (yet)
 - imports of types only